 As poachers continue to diminish the population of elephants across the world at a dangerous rate, scientists at Harvard University have begun drafting plans to create a hybrid elephant mammoth that has no tusks in an effort to make them essentially worthless to ivory hunters.
 This project aims to stop ivory poaching by introducing a new elephant species that poachers will have no real reason to kill.

 The project will start with the creation of an artificial womb that will grow the new elephant species.
-By combining ancient mammoth genes, which have been perfectly preserved in the Arctic for millions of years, with modern elephant genes, this new species of a no tusk or short tusk variety could have a greater chance of survival.
+By combining ancient mammoth genes, which have been perfectly preserved in the Arctic for millions of years, with modern elephant genes, this new species of a no-tusk or short-tusk variety could have a greater chance of survival.
 Furthermore, the plan for these hybrid elephant mammoths is that they will be hardy enough to be able to survive in the boreal tundras of North America and Eurasia.

 Tuskless Elephants Evolution

-These hybrid elephant mammoths are also meant to hopefully help stimulate the endangered Asian elephant’s population by introducing a species of elephant that is similar enough genetically to reproduce with non-genetically engineered elephants.
-Further, since these new elephant mammoths will be instilled with a tendency for smaller tusks or no tusks at all, that genetic component will be added into the Asian elephant population overall and hopefully help create future generations of elephant hybrids that will not appeal to ivory poachers.
+These hybrid elephant mammoths are also meant to hopefully help stimulate the endangered Asian elephant population by introducing a species of elephant that is similar enough genetically to reproduce with non-genetically engineered elephants.
+Further, since these new elephant mammoths will be instilled with a tendency for smaller tusks or no tusks at all, that genetic component will be added to the Asian elephant population overall and hopefully help create future generations of elephant hybrids that will not appeal to ivory poachers.